Top 10 states where speeding is causing the most deaths

 5.38 speeding-related deaths per 100,000 residents

 Speeding, impaired driving and improper lane usage are the three leading contributing factors of fatal traffic accidents in Missouri.
 Drivers in Missouri utilize their seat belts less than drivers across the country.
 According to the Missouri Coalition for Roadway Safety, only 84% of Missouri drivers wear seat belts, which is 6% lower than the national average.
-Missouri is one of the 15 states with no primary seat belt law, meaning drivers and passengers in Missouri can't be ticketed for not wearing a seat belt unless they're also violating other traffic laws.
+Missouri is one of 15 states with no primary seat belt law, meaning drivers and passengers in Missouri can't be ticketed for not wearing a seat belt unless they're also violating other traffic laws.

 4.85 speeding-related deaths per 100,000 residents